-In general, the underspending reflects the trend during the year, as the Authority anticipates savings to be made in 2014-15 and beyond to support the delivery of IRMP 11 and future IRMPs.
-The nature of the savings is largely employee related.
-It is intended that underspends will mainly be transferred to the IRMP programme reserve which will be used to ensure that funding is available to smooth timing differences between actual expenditure and the full realisation of planned savings.
+The underspending during the year reflects the trend of recent years, as the Authority anticipates savings to be made to support the delivery of IRMP 12 and future IRMPs.
+It is intended that underspends will mainly be transferred to the IRMP reserves which will be used to ensure that funding is available to smooth timing differences between actual expenditure and the full realisation of planned savings, and to support the capital cost of delivering the Emergency Response Programme (ERP), which restructures the Authority's service delivery by building new fire stations and changing shift systems.